mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 and rag-tag spacers who have expressed interest in travelling to the starship graveyard.
-Amongst the remains of these ancient military and civilian vessels, brave treasure hunters may discover their fortune, or certain doom at the hands of whatever makes its home at the centre of the belt.
+Amongst the remains of these ancient military and civilian vessels, brave treasure hunters may discover their fortune, or certain doom at the hands of whatever makes its home at the center of the belt.
 Whilst more sceptical minds disregard Tokashi’s claims that the asteroid is a living entity, some are more open to the idea of an eldritch horror.